m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/physics/boundaries.md

 # Boundaries

-If there is no boundary, the physics engine will not constrain the entities in the scene.
+If there is no boundary, the physics engine will not constrain the nodes in the scene.
 In the previous example, the pink ball will drop forever because there is no physics boundary.

 To add a boundary, add an edge loop physics body to the scene.
 The edge loop physics body is a rectangle whose interior acts as a boundary for the physics engine.
-Entities with physics bodies are constrained by the edge loop.
+Nodes with physics bodies are constrained by the edge loop.

 The example adds an edge loop physics body to the scene.
 The pink ball no longer falls off the scene!